-In 2020, Capital Region Water replaced 7,870 feet of water mains, repaired 18 main breaks, and repaired or replaced 56 fire hydrants to maintain reliable service.
+In 2021, Capital Region Water replaced 10,500 feet of water mains, repaired 17 main breaks, and repaired or replaced 56 fire hydrants to maintain reliable service.

 Homeowners are responsible for the service line that runs between the main and their home.
+For more details on homeowner guidelines and line/lateral assistance, please visit the Customer Assistance Program page on our website.